tshepang/blog/content/The Midnight Meat Train (2008).md

 After watching what felt like a waste of time, I was surprised to find that [there were those who found it decent].
 The villain is given a laughably bad performance by [Vinnie Jones].
-I don\'t remember any of his work any good.
+I don't remember any of his work any good.

 Some parts of the movie are decent: